 Examination of contemporary research on student learning.
 Exploration of the effects of participants’ teaching practices on how students learn in order to enhance student learning outcomes.

 HEDU 502 offers you an opportunity to reflect on and develop a critical rationale for reviewing or changing aspects of teaching and learning in a higher education setting.
-You will be supported in developing a strategy for change that we hope you will put into effect and evaluate in terms of its impact.
+Drawing on contemporary educational research, you will develop a strategy for change that can be put into effect and evaluated in terms of its impact.